Toldry/RedditAutoCrosspostBot/README.md

 Replies to comments that link to a subreddit that already has a post with the same content as the source submission.

 # Known problem: Reposts
-This bot has two methods for preventing reposts.
+AutoCrosspostBot has two methods for preventing reposts.
 It first checks whether the source submission link was already posted to the target subreddit, and then it uses [repostsleuth.com](https://www.repostsleuth.com) to check whether anything similar to that link was already posted to the target subreddit.

 As far as I know, RepostSleuth doesn't support videos or any other non-image file format, so this method will fail to detect video reposts.